Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         aos: fade-up
         icon: "#lightbulb-on"
         title: Lighting
-        desc: "Transform your property’s manual lighting into a smart system within hours.
-Program lights to achieve the perfect level, no matter the time of day. "
+        desc: >-
+          Transform your new or existing property’s manual lighting and shading into an

+          automated system within hours.
+Achieve the perfect day and night-time lighting ambience automatically.
         aos_select: true
       - cta: Call To Action
         cta_link: free-consultation/
         aos: fade-up
         icon: "#lock"
         title: Security
-        desc: We deliver professional security and surveillance.
-Know your property is safe and secure at all times with our reliable monitoring systems.
+        desc: >
+          Be the first to know when doors and windows open.
+Link all your alarm components and view them on your mobile devices and so much more.
         aos_select: true
       - cta: Call To Action
         cta_link: free-consultation/